 Day 17 (6/17/14): Gypsum, CO | Moab, UT

-I’ve never been a fan of desert landscape, which probably has something to do with the fact that I was born and raised in Las Vegas, NV.
-The scenery surrounding Vegas is extremely dull and monotone when it comes to desert landscape.
+To be honest, I wasn’t expecting much from Arches National Park as I’ve never been a fan of desert landscape, which probably has something to do with the fact that I was born and raised in Las Vegas, NV.
+The scenery surrounding Vegas is extremely dull and monotone, so that’s what I always think of when it comes to desert landscape.
 However, Arches National Park was incredibly scenic with multi-colored rock formations in various sizes and shapes.
 Warning: photo overload ahead! 🙂

 We then made our way to the Sand Dune Arch where we squeezed through a narrow passageway between boulders to reach the overhead arch.
 The wind started blowing more wildly though, blinding us with sand, so we didn’t spend too much time at that location.
 However, from there, we hiked across a grassy field to the Broken Arch.
 There was a fabulous view from the arch.
 Definitely worth the long walk!